Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 What are our security and compliance non-negotiables?

 By the end of Wave 1, you don’t just have a plan; you have a coalition.
 You have a shared understanding of the value, a clear vision for the future, and a framework for making sound decisions.
 This alignment is the single most important factor in de-risking your cloud migration and ensuring it delivers lasting value.
+This is exactly what our Cloud-Readiness-Assessment produces in two to four weeks.

 The Antidote: A Disciplined, Five-Wave Framework